JovanYap/JovanYap/README.md

 Hey there!
 I am Jovan, a CS junior from Singapore, and my interests includes NLP/ML and SWE.
 I have trained and implemented a variety of Deep Learning models/LLMs for a wide range of applciations from medtech to chatbot technology.
 Currently, I am diving more into RLHF on open-source LLMs and App & Web development using Swift and React.

 ### Experiences and Achievements
-- Intel ISEF'19 3rd Award
+- AI SWE at GovTech (2024)
 - NLP Engineer & Data Scientist at Land Transport Authority (2023)
 - AI and Computer Vision Engineer at Medios (2022-2023)
 - SWE at UMich-SJTU (2022)
+- Intel ISEF'19 3rd Award

 ### Technologies & Tools
 <div style="display: flex">